Xeonrx/Schlrint/README.md

 Every one of these files are easily editable.
 You can add more content for more accuracy, or even remove content.<br />
 Just know adding more content will make the process longer to complete, but maybe time isn't a problem :)

+## Disclaimer & License
+Just know the intent of SCHLRINT is for OSINT.
+Not to help dox anyone, nor to harrass people.<br />
+Please stay right, and in the legal bounds of things.

+This script uses the MIT License.
+Read more about it here: https://opensource.org/licenses/MIT